SONNETCAST

 The same sky – with its stars that "comment" in their "secret influence" – cheers, as in cheers on, supports, enhances and checks, as in holds back, hinders, reduces the men on earth just as much as it does with the plants.
 In other words, we are all subject to the vagaries of a bigger nature that we cannot control.

-Note that 'cheered' here is pronounced with two syllables, cheer-èd, and 'even' with one syllable, e'en in order for the line to scan.
+PRONUNCIATION: Note that cheered here is pronounced with two syllables, cheer-èd, and even with one syllable, e'en. |

 Vaunt in their youthful sap, at height decrease